daroori/seller-service/README.md

 ### **Project Structure:**

-The project follows a standard Spring Boot structure, with separate packages for configuration, controllers, models, repositories, services, and exceptions.
+The project follows a standard Spring MVC structure, with separate packages for configuration, controllers, models, repositories, services, and exceptions.

 ## API Endpoints:
 ### Authentication: